 Many methods have been proposed in the recent literature, e.g., ResGCN and Edge Pooling, which remains an edgecutting issue that confuses graph-structured data and environments.
-A potential research direction involves the development of graph-based MRL frameworks for MEC, where different UEs are matched to specific tasks or environments based on their varying levels of expertise, as facilitated by diverse applications.
-For instance, in the case of task offloading decision-making, the number or density of tasks in a job may be unpredictable for each time slot, the computational resources of MEC may vary from time to time, and even the availability of certain resources may change over time.
+One possible research orientation is to develop graph MRL frameworks for MEC, where different UEs are suitable for different tasks or environments, with less experience that can be provided by various applications.
+For example, in the case of task offloading decision-making, the number or density of tasks in a job may be unpredictable for each time slot, the computational resources of MEC may vary from time to time, and even the availability of certain resources may change over time.
 More importantly, data augmentation techniques can be utilized for graph-structured scenarios if UEs can be exposed to multiple graph environments.